UPDATED BY FRANZISKA SPRITZLER, RD, CDE on May 7, 2024

 Trace Minerals: Cover All Grounds

-Prebiotics and Probiotics For Healthy Digestion
+Prebiotics and Probiotics for Healthy Digestion

 Taking a prebiotic and probiotic supplement may be helpful as well, especially if you don’t have the palate for fermented vegetables.
 There are many types on the market (both in liquid and pill form).
 Some brands contain both a prebiotic and a probiotic together, making for one less supplement to take.
 Be sure to read labels.
 Some forms of probiotics contain added sugars.

-Digestive Enzymes to Help Adjust the Body to Processing Fats
+Digestive Enzymes to Help the Body Adjust to Processing Fats

 Taking digestive enzymes such as Digest Gold by Enzymedica can help break down healthy fats and ease digestion, so the body can adjust to a higher fat diet.
 There are also many brands of digestive enzymes designed especially for those who follow a keto lifestyle.
 These are typically capsules taken before meals.
-Eventually, through consuming healthy fats, such as grass-fed ghee, grass-fed beef, wild fish, avocados, and coconut oil, fat digestion will occur more naturally and the body will be able to process these fats easier.
+Eventually, through consuming healthy fats – such as grass-fed ghee, grass-fed beef, wild fish, avocados, and coconut oil – fat digestion will occur more naturally and the body will be able to process these fats easier.

 Supplements for Vegetarians and Vegans